 Our success depends in part on our ability to obtain and maintain protection for the intellectual property relating to our software and other technologies.
 We seek to protect our intellectual property through a combination of patents, trademarks and other intellectual property rights, as well as confidentiality and/or intellectual property assignment agreements with our employees and certain of our contractors, consultants, scientific advisors and other vendors and third-parties.
-In addition, we rely on trade secret law to protect our proprietary software and product candidates/products in development.
+In addition, we rely on copyright and trade secret law to protect our proprietary software and product candidates/products in development.

-Patent positions covering robotic systems and solutions can be highly uncertain and involve many new and evolving complex legal, factual and technical issues.
+Patent positions covering robotics software and solutions can be highly uncertain and involve many new and evolving complex legal, factual and technical issues.
 Patent laws and interpretations of those laws are subject to change and any such changes may diminish the value of our patents or narrow the scope of our right to exclude others.
 In addition, we may fail to apply for or be unable to obtain patents necessary to protect our technology or software platform from competition or fail to enforce our patents due to lack of information about the exact use of technology or processes by third parties or for a variety of other reasons.
 Also, we cannot be sure that any patents will be granted in a timely manner or at all with respect to any of our pending patent applications or that any patents that are granted will be adequate to exclude others for any significant period of time or at all.
-Given the foregoing, and in order to continue reducing operational expenses in the future, we may invest fewer resources in filing and prosecuting new patents and on maintaining and enforcing various patents, especially in regions where we currently do not focus our market growth strategy.
+Given the foregoing, and in order to continue reducing operational expenses, we are investing fewer resources in filing and prosecuting new patents and on maintaining and enforcing various patents, especially in regions where we currently do not focus our market growth strategy or with respect to patents with less relevance to our current business.